There is a lot of misinformation out there about financial aid and scholarships. Learn the truth here, and find links to more information.

 FACT: Loans generally will cost a borrower more in the long run than he or she receives up front.
 Some student loans accrue interest while borrowers are completing their degrees, increasing the total owed after college.
 After a student leaves school, interest will continue to accrue until the loan debt is paid in full or forgiven.

-FACT: Federal loans are considered part of the aid package because they help lessen the overall cost of an education, which otherwise may have been paid through other means.
+FACT: Federal loans are considered part of the aid package because they help reduce the overall cost of an education, which otherwise may have been paid through other means.